Olamilekan898/olamilekanolympicproject.github.io/README.md

 ## Feedback and Contributions

 I welcome feedback and contributions to enhance this project.
-Please feel free to open issues or submit pull requests.
+Please feel free to open issues or submit pull requests..